ACharles813/Azure-Honeynet-Project/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<br>
-Start Time 2023-03-18 15:37
+Start Time 2023-06-25 13:22<br>
-Stop Time	2023-03-19 15:37
+Stop Time	2023-06-26 13:22

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 11281
 | Syslog                   | 25
 | SecurityAlert            | 0
-| SecurityIncident         | 0
+| SecurityIncident         | 9
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion